Description

 - New England Journal of Medicine (2024): GLORY-1 Phase 3 results

-- Lancet Sub-journals: Multiple publications on mechanism and efficacy
+- Lancet Sub-journals: Multiple publications on mechanism and effect

-- Frontiers in Endocrinology (2024): Systematic review and meta-analysis
+- Frontiers in Endocrinology (2024): Systematic review and meta-test

-This publication record in top-tier journals validates the scientific rigor and clinical significance of Mazdutide’s development program.
+This publication record in top-tier journals validates the scientific rigor and clinical significance of Mazdutide’s growth program.

 Ongoing Phase 3 Trials:

-Several additional Phase 3 trials are currently ongoing or planned:
+Several more Phase 3 trials are now ongoing or planned:

-- GLORY-3: Mazdutide vs semaglutide in obesity with MAFLD (metabolic-associated fatty liver disease)
+- GLORY-3: Mazdutide vs semaglutide in obesity with MAFLD (body-linked fatty liver disease)

 - GLORY-OSA: Mazdutide in obstructive sleep apnea with obesity